membermatters/MemberMatters/README.md

  * Manage recurring membership payments via Stripe
  * Edit member swipe in theme

- ### Getting Started (Running MemberMatters)
+ ### Getting Started
- See the [GETTING_STARTED.md](/GETTING_STARTED.md) file in this repo for instructions on how to get started running the MemberMatters software for your organisation.
+ See [getting started](/GETTING_STARTED.md) for instructions on how to run the MemberMatters software for your organisation.

- ### Getting Started (Development)
- See the [GETTING_STARTED_DEV.md](/GETTING_STARTED_DEV.md) file in this repo for instructions on how to setup your development environment and run the MemberMatters software.
+ See [getting started (for developers)](/GETTING_STARTED_DEV.md) for instructions on how to setup your development environment for the MemberMatters software.

+ ## Screenshots

+[Coming soon once the frontend rewrite is done]

  ### Contributing Guidelines
 Please use best practices while contributing.
 This includes writing clean code (messy/hacky